 2. Working in partnership brought huge benefits.
 We would not have had entry to the sensory room otherwise.

 3. It's important to remember that even if each activity only provides a couple of hours break to a family, that couple of hours is like gold dust to them.

 How Crossroads Care Orkney has benefitted from the funding

-29 parents, young carers and siblings will have had regular respite breaks to pursue their own interests.
+20 parents, young carers and siblings will have had regular respite and a chance to pursue their own interests.

-29 parents and young carers will have improved health and wellbeing, enabling them to continue to provide care.
+20 parents and young carers will have improved health and wellbeing, enabling them to continue more easily in their caring role.